tilgep/Mapchooser-Unlimited/README.md

 # Mapchooser Unlimited
 Another Mapchooser alternative with changes to nominating and other QoL features

-- Changes based on a version for GFL:ZE ([Vauff](https://github.com/Vauff/) and/or [Snowy](https://github.com/SnowyGFL))
+- Changes based on a private version for GFL:ZE ([Vauff](https://github.com/Vauff/) and/or [Snowy](https://github.com/SnowyGFL))
 - Based on [mapchooser_extended](https://forums.alliedmods.net/showthread.php?t=156974) by Powerlord and Alliedmodders

- **Thanks to Detroid and Koen for testing**
+ **Thanks to [Detroid](https://github.com/DetroidZE) and [Koen](https://github.com/notkoen) for testing**

 ## Important
-- This has only been tested on CSGO and there are no plans to support anything else
+- This has only been tested for CSGO Zombie Escape and there are no plans to support anything else
-- To allow per-client vote menu shuffling, you must compile with **Sourcemod 1.11 or later**
-And any servers you use this on must use **1.11 or later.**
-It will work with 1.10 if you disable this feature
+Feature requests are welcome though
-- For RTV to work, you must change RTV to use the `mapchooser_unlimited` include file
+- For RTV to work, you must change RTV to use the `mapchooser_unlimited` include file (Any natives used *should* work)
-- The directory for maps on cooldown may need to be created if it seems to not save after a server restart

 ## Features
 ### Mapchooser